Community Infrastructure Levy (CIL) Implementation

 Exemption relies on the following criteria:

 The annex must remain ancillary to the main dwelling for the three years following completion.
-There is no requirement for the occupier of the annex to be related to the owner of the main dwelling, or to commit to staying there for a specified period.
+There is no requirement for the occupier of the annex to be related to the owner of the main dwelling, or to agree to staying there for a specified period.

 |Applicants who want to apply for residential annex exemption must complete this form.
 A commencement notice is also required.|